lm2343635/SingleViewApp/README.md

 # SingleViewApp ![Swift 4.2](https://img.shields.io/badge/Swift-4.2-orange.svg)

-Xcode helps us to create a single view application with AppDelegate and storyboard.
+Xcode helps us to create a single view application with an `AppDelegate` class and a storyboard file.
-For this reason, many developers does not know the basic app luanching flow.
+For this reason, many developers do not know the basic app luanching flow.
-This demo intrduces how to create an iOS single view application demo created by code, which can help us to understand the app luanching.
+This demo intrduces how to create an iOS single view application demo by code, which can help us to understand the app luanching.

 ### Create a Project
-Create a single view application and delete ViewController, AppDelegate and Main.storyboard files.
+Create a single view application and delete the `ViewController` class, the `AppDelegate` class and the `Main.storyboard` file.
 Set the Main Interface in the Development Info to empty.

 ### Luanch App with main.swift